Strategy

 E Groups

 The E groups play lottery games outside of Canada and US.
-The E groups mainly play Euro Millions but may also play other games if the opportunity arises.
-The Euro Millions game is similar to the US national games.
+The E groups mainly play Euro Millions and Eurojackpot but may also play other games if the opportunity arises.
+The Euro Millions and Eurojackpot games are similar to the US national games.
 The odds are not quite as bad but with a high ticket price, the game is just as tough to win.
 As such, the same strategy is used.
-Groups will usually spread their money across several draws with a target win of at least C$1 million per share.
+Groups will usually spread their money across several draws with a target win of at least C$1.5 million per share for Eurojackpot and C$2 million per share for Euro Millions.
 Also, E groups may buy tickets when there are a bonus number of guaranteed prizes offered and the jackpot is relatively large.

 Subscription Groups

 All of the above groups buy tickets when the jackpot is relatively large.
 The subscription groups are the exception.
 They buy tickets for every draw.
 This type of group caters to those players that prefer to play more often and not wait for large jackpots.
-Currently, there are subscription groups for three types of games: Lotto 649, Lotto Max and Daily Grand.
+Currently, there are subscription groups for two types of games: Lotto 649 and Lotto Max.
 The number of tickets bought per draw is at the discretion of the lottery groups manager.

 Preferences